mangila/pokedex-java/docs/pokedex-database.md

 The engine uses an LRU cache and persists the data to disk—All operations are asynchronous.
 A ScheduledExecutor creating Virtual Threads is polling from an internal queue for read or write operations.

+The file is append-only and the header is locked during write operations.
+After (n) writes, a compact operation is triggered.
+To slim down the file size, the compact operation will remove the old keys and values from the file.
+That means when a key is updated, it will append a new record to the file.
+So the oldest record will be removed.

 ### Reader Thread

 Pooled ScheduledExecutor with a Virtual Thread factory is polling from an internal queue for read operations.